Stitch-a-Demo: Video Demonstrations from Multistep Descriptions: Experiments

 \textbf{Test setup and metrics.} For every test instance, we create a set of $499$ incorrect \emph{distractors} and measure the correct \JW{procedure} retrieval performance out of $500$ samples.
 The distractors contain hard negatives, including samples that violate a constraint, \KA{and candidates from the adaptive reduced search space (Sec.~\ref{sec:model})}.
 Overall, these negative instances are carefully chosen to represent a wide range of possibilities.
 See Supp. for details of the negative set construction.

 We use standard retrieval metrics \emph{recall@50} and the median rank (MR).
 Recall is higher the better, whereas median rank is lower for better methods.

 \textbf{Results.} Table \ref{tab:MergedTable} shows the results.
 Our method significantly outperforms all the strong baselines, on all datasets and metrics \KG{and across all three domains}.
-Our gain is up to $29\%$ better in recall and $33$ ranks better in MR, compared to the second-best method, InternVideo~\cite{internvideo}, \KG{which lacks our key innovation, the learned procedure evaluator}.
+Our gain is up to $29\%$ better in recall and $33$ ranks better in MR, compared to the second-best method, InternVideo~\cite{internvideo}, \KG{which lacks our key innovation, the learned procedure evaluator}. \JWCam{We also compare with HiREST~\cite{Hirest}, a hierarchical retrieval baseline, and our model outperforms it by 0.42 and 0.32 in recall on SaD-VD and HT-Step, respectively.}

 Notably, our method is superior for both when the ground truth video contains demonstrations from multiple source videos, \ie in \modelname-MC and \modelname-VD, as well as in cases where we recover the demonstration from step descriptions, \ie in HT-Step \cite{htstep-neurips2023} and COIN, CrossTask \cite{coin,crosstask}.
 We attribute this strong performance to our training design that incorporates strong negatives---thus allowing the model to generate output that is \emph{correct} and \emph{visually coherent}.